 Projects differ from environments, which are designed to help triage issues, especially in a multi-staged release process.

 The Projects page lists all the projects assigned to teams you're a member of.
 Projects are displayed in alphabetical order and with a high-level overview of the following:

 - A snapshot of both errors and transactions in the last 24 hours

 - The percentage of crash free sessions, if you have configured release health (not available for watchOS; no Mach exception support on tvOS)

 - Deploys, if you have configured your SDK to provide a release identifier and are tracking deploys

-The Project Details page provides an overview over errors, performance, and the health of your releases.
-You can use the page to quickly correlate spikes in error rates with the issues causing them, react to critical alerts, and analyze long-term trends.
+The Project Details page provides an overview of errors, performance, and the health of your releases.
+Use this page to quickly correlate spikes in error rates with the issues causing them, react to critical alerts, and analyze long-term trends.